 Most patients (80%-90%) with XL-HIGM have absent or significantly reduced CD40L expression on their activated CD4 T cells.
 Patients with normal CD40L expression, but abnormal function, show an absence of binding with soluble chimeric CD40-uIg antibody, substantiating a diagnosis of XL-HIGM.
 Females who are carriers for this disease will show a typical bimodal pattern of CD40L expression, with 50% of the T cells lacking any CD40L expression.
 In the case of aberrant protein function, a similar profile will be obtained with the CD40-uIg antibody.

 CD69 is a marker for T-cell activation and serves as a positive control; in the absence of induced CD69 expression on T cells, the presence of XL-HIGM cannot be assessed.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This test is typically not indicated in males >10 years of age or females beyond child-bearing age (>45 years).
+This test is typically not indicated in males over 10 years of age or females beyond child-bearing age (>45 years).
 For questions about appropriate test selection, contact Mayo Medical Laboratories.